 Supporting our members during the COVID-19 pandemic

-As the professional association for the majority of chiropractors in the UK, the BCA is working hard to support and represent our members through the challenges that COVID-19 has presented.
-BCA members and members of the public will find the latest updates on our work regarding the COVID-19 situation on this page.
+As the professional association for the majority of chiropractors in the UK, the BCA is working hard to support and represent our members through the challenges of COVID-19.
+This page details support for members, public information and FAQs can be found on our dedicated page here.

-The British Chiropractic Association (BCA) represents the majority of chiropractors in the UK and has at its core the values which have been its ethos for 95 years.
+The British Chiropractic Association has at its core the values which have been its ethos for 95 years.
 These include the placing of patient care and safety above all other considerations.
 Our chiropractors also have a duty of care to their staff and associates and to the wider community, most particularly in this period of national crisis.